u-ashish/shishyko-site/content/essays/public-systems-of-science.md

 Though preprints were an important step in making science more accessible, they don't address the *form* of science.
 The paper, in its polished glory, is still treated as the fundamental output of the scientific process.

-But science isn't done in papers.
-It's done in weekly experiments, discussions, dead ends, tinkering, refining, and occasional flashes of insight.
+That’s not to say that papers should go away - they are essential for long-form descriptions of findings.
+But what’s missing is a way to share knowledge sooner.
+After all, science isn’t done in papers.
+It’s done in weekly experiments, discussions, dead ends, tinkering, refining, and occasional flashes of insight.
 Can the paper itself be unbundled into smaller units of knowledge?

-New approaches led by researchers are gradually emerging.
+New approaches led by researchers are gradually emerging to address some of these ideas.
 Consider for example [Discourse Graphs](https://joelchan.me/assets/pdf/Discourse_Graphs_for_Augmented_Knowledge_Synthesis_What_and_Why.pdf) which were originally described by Joel Chan and are becoming a [new, usable protocol](https://discoursegraphs.com/) for researchers to share their own knowledge -- within their labs and outside.

 Discourse Graphs represent research ideas as modular, interlinked claims: hypotheses, evidence, critiques, questions.
 Each node can be attributed, versioned, and connected to others, making it possible to track the evolution of thought over time.
 They enable insights to be published in smaller chunks - like code commits or GitHub issue threads - while maintaining traceability, credit, and context.

+Equally important is that the intermediate and final results wouldn’t be locked away in PowerPoints and PDFs – two formats that are notoriously difficult for machine readability.

 Imagine if every lab meeting, idea, brainstorming session, experimental decision lived in such a shared, explorable graph.
 Not buried in notebooks or brains, but organized, attributed, and discoverable -- by your future self, your peers, and the broader scientific community.

 ### Public Science

 Protocols like Discourse Graphs, if shared beyond the confines of individual labs, offer a future for science that helps scientists scale with the explosion of information, get credit that reflects their actual contributions, and enable discoveries and ideation beyond their own epistemic bubbles.